October 4th, 2022

 In addition, you will receive a Certificate of Completion

-All participants who successfully complete the online course Life Cycle Assessment will receive an MIT Professional Education Certificate of Completion.
-In addition, they will also earn * Continuing Education Units* (MIT CEUs).
+All the participants who successfully complete the online course Life Cycle Assessment: Quantifying Environmental Impacts will receive an MIT Professional Education Certificate of Completion.
+Furthermore, participants will receive * MIT Continuing Education Units (CEUs)*.

 - CONSULTANTS